Saddu92/Updated-one/README.md

 ---

 💡 *SyncFleet is built to make group coordination smarter, safer, and faster.
 If you like this project, don’t forget to ⭐ the repo!*

+# What Changes are Done
+Better Navbar
+Better Room Map
+Restructured it Fully
+All Things are Working Fine
+Implemented Redux
+Better Footer
+Better UI
+Made it Responsive